 According to my guidebook, Brescia is “disappointing”.
-But we wanted a day out from Verona, and Brescia was an easy trip by train.
-So, not knowing quite what to expect, we went anyway, and we were not at all disappointed.
-We found Roman remains, a UNESCO World Heritage Site and all the piazzas, churches and museums that you’d expect in an Italian city.
+But I wanted a day out from Verona, and Brescia was an easy trip by train.
+So, not knowing quite what to expect, I went anyway, and I was not at all disappointed.
+I found Roman remains, a UNESCO World Heritage Site and all the piazzas, churches and museums that you’d expect in an Italian city.

 A UNESCO World Heritage Site

 Even if it had nothing else, Brescia would be worth visiting just for the City Museum, housed in a site that encompasses a monastery, churches, Roman remains and an art gallery.
 Together with the city’s Roman ruins, the Museum is part of the UNESCO World Heritage Site grandly named Longobards of Italy, Places of Power 568-774.
 This recognises the Longobard influence on early Christianity and architecture and includes seven sites across the whole of Italy (including the Basilica of Monte Sant’Angelo, which I visited last year).